c-susan/flask_7_auth/README.md

 # flask_7_auth
 HHA504 / Cloud Computing / Assignment 7 / Session Management and User Authentication

 This repo aims to dive into the core of application security: user sessions and authentication.
-Flask and an external identity provider like Google Cloud is utilized, ensure the Flask application is both user-friendly and secure.
+Flask and an external identity provider like Google Cloud is utilized, ensuring the Flask application is both user-friendly and secure.

 # Documentation